dm7500/dm7500.github.io/_oscp-prep/2020-02-06-HTB-Jeeves.md

 ![](/assets/htb-jeeves/jenkins_script_console.png)

 This page allows us to run a custom Groovy script on the server.
 We can exploit this to grab a good reverse shell.
-To do this, we'll need the Nishang github repo copied locally, as we'll need to grab a file from it, and host it, so that our code can reach out for it via Powershell to run.
+To do this, we'll need the [Nishang github repo](https://github.com/samratashok/nishang) copied locally, as we'll need to grab a file from it, and host it, so that our code can reach out for it via Powershell to run.
+My copy is cloned to `/opt/nishang`.

 Copy the Nishang `Invoke-PowerShellTcp.ps1` script to your working directory with: